-Hazards Mitigated Dam Failure
+Hazards Mitigated Dam Failure, Earthquake

 Project Description, The risk assessment identified substantial risk to populations living below Santa Cruz Reservoir and Nambe Falls Dam.
 While the likelihood of failure is low, impacts could be catastrophic.
+Since the dam is privately owned the County is limited in mitigation options, but improved coordination and monitoring could help detect when there might be issues with the dam and result in actions to address structural issues or provide early warning to downstream populations.